 Barbara Donegan is a welfare rights worker at CPAG in Scotland and an author of the Welfare Benefits and Tax Credits Handbook.

 Moira Escreet is a welfare rights worker at CPAG in Scotland, working on the Disabled Children and Families project.
 She worked in frontline advice services from 1993 until 2021, mostly in social housing, so has first hand experience of many benefit changes over that time.

 Alison Gillies is a welfare rights worker at CPAG in Scotland.
 She is author of CPAG’s Children’s Handbook Scotland.
 She has worked in welfare rights since 1985.

-Will Hadwen works as a benefits trainer and adviser for charities including Citizens Advice and Advice UK.
+Will Hadwen works as a benefits trainer and a locum adviser for charities including Citizens Advice.
 As a freelancer, Will also works on the CPAG in Scotland advice line and on CPAG’s Welfare Benefits and Tax Credits Handbook.

 Paula John is a qualified social worker and mental health officer who has worked in social work for 30 years, the last 20 of which have been in a variety of mental health settings.
 She currently works for the Mental Welfare Commission for Scotland.

 Steve Johnson has been a welfare benefits trainer and advocate for many years and has over 30 years’ experience working as a professional adviser and manager within the Citizens Advice service.
 His current clients include CPAG, Citizens Advice outlets, local authority welfare rights and housing advisors, charities from the benevolent sector, housing associations, as well as solicitor pro bono units.